Savvythelegend/PGDocs/docs/security.md

 `password_encryption` is by default set to `scram-sha-256`, while on earlier versions it is set to `md5`.

-!!!
-Important
+:::important
 Please refer to the ["Password authentication"](https://www.postgresql.org/docs/current/auth-password.html)
     section in the PostgreSQL documentation for details.

-!!!
-Note
+:::note
 The operator supports toggling the `enableSuperuserAccess` option.
+When you
-When you disable it on a running cluster, the operator will ignore the content of the secret, remove it (if previously generated by the operator) and set the password of the `postgres` user to `NULL` (de facto disabling remote access through password authentication).
+    disable it on a running cluster, the operator will ignore the content of the secret, remove it (if previously generated by the operator) and set the password of the `postgres` user to `NULL` (de facto disabling remote access through password authentication).